Gene therapy is an experimental way to treat some diseases without traditional drugs or surgery.

 Which Diseases Does It Treat?

-The FDA has approved one gene therapy treatment.
-It’s called CAR T-cell therapy, and it’s only for children and young adults with a type of cancer called B-cell acute lymphoblastic leukemia (ALL) who have already tried other treatments.
+The FDA has approved several gene therapy treatments.
+One of the first is called CAR T-cell therapy, and it’s only for children and young adults with a type of cancer called B-cell acute lymphoblastic leukemia (ALL) who have already tried other treatments.

 Many other clinical trials are underway, often for rare conditions.